roam-qgis/Roam/docs/README.txt

 Conventions
 -----------

-QGIS Data Collector follows a convention over configuration style in order to make setup consistant and easy.
+|name| follows a convention over configuration style in order to
+make setup consistant and easy.
 At times we still will need to configure things but this will be kept to a minimum.